 Join us for an in-person tour of Victoria College!
 Our tours are led by current Victoria College students and are approximately 45-60 minutes long.
-Your tour guide will take you into two of our residence buildings (single and double rooms), the dining hall and our student centre.
+Your tour guide will take you into two (or more) of our residence buildings (single and double rooms), the dining hall and our student centre.
 You will learn about campus life, student services and the academic programs offered here at Vic!

 Please Note: For your safety, and the safety of our community, masks are appreciated for the indoor residence portions of our in-person tours.
 Thank you for understanding!

 In-Person Tours - Please register for the tour you would like to attend below!
 Registration is mandatory for all In Person tours.
 The last tour of 2023 will be Dec.
 8, tours will resume in 2024!